nrwl/nx/packages/linter/docs/eslint-examples.md

 {% tabs %}
 {% tab label="Fixing linter issues" %}

-Linter provides automated way of fixing known issues.
-To ensure that those changes are properly cached, we need to add also `outputs`.
-Skipping `outputs` would produce invalid cache record.
-Both of these properties are set by default when scaffolding the new project.
+Linter provides an automated way of fixing known issues.
+To ensure that those changes are properly cached, we need to add an `outputs` property to the `lint` target.
+Omitting the `outputs` property would produce an invalid cache record.
+Both of these properties are set by default when scaffolding a new project.

 ```json
 "lint": {